What is an Asset Class? Understanding Capital Markets

 Typology: Spot, forward, option, future.

-Liquidity: Depends on currency pairs.
+Liquidity: Depends on currency pairs and capital markets depth.

 Returns: Appreciation of value.